 In the fifth stanza, Waller reveals why he cannot return to his love.
 Indeed, he has ‘vow’d’ not to do so.
 If he ‘break[s]’ his promise to her, ‘you may distrust’ his intentions and consider him untruthful.
 He then worries that if she sees he doesn’t keep one promise, she might also think the ‘vow I made to love you’ will also be considered false.
 Therefore, to ensure that she knows he loves her, he will keep away, keeping one vow to prove the other valid also.

 The ideas of comfort that began in the first stanza resurface here, with Waller describing himself as ‘your banish’d servant’, willing to do anything for his lover.

-The final line demonstrates another use of caesura, with Waller emphasising ‘love you, too’, placing focus on both the idea of loving, and also on who this loving is directed at.
-By finishing the poem on ‘you, too’, Waller encompass the two main ideas of The Self Banished, showing that there are more than one promise to keep, and also why and for who he will keep these vows.
+The final line demonstrates another use of caesura, with Waller emphasizing ‘love you, too’, placing focus on both the idea of loving, and also on who this loving is directed at.
+By finishing the poem on ‘you, too’, Waller encompasses the two main ideas of The Self Banished, showing that there is more than one promise to keep, and also why and for who he will keep these vows.